 This is just one example of how a skill test can change the entire interview process for a potential new hire.
 In a job market where people spend an average of 11 hours a week looking for a new job, it’s easy to get burned out, fast.
 Every job description starts to look the same; every interview begins to feel stale.

 When given the opportunity to showcase their talent through real-world tasks, job candidates will jump at the chance to be engaged with the job description, rise above their resume, and challenge themselves.
-Companies that use Vervoe’s Talent Trials experience a 97% candidate completion rate, which is among the highest engagement rates in the industry.
+Companies that use Vervoe’s assessments experience a 97% candidate completion rate, which is among the highest engagement rates in the industry.
 Candidates love the opportunity to stand out from the crowd.
 Even if they aren’t hired, skills testing offers a break from the repetition of the stale interview experience.